SAP-archive/iot-reference-app-opc-ua/Docs/2-1-DeployDeviceForProductionUse/README.md

-## Device Instalation
+## Device Installation

-Authorized contractors installed the device in the electric panel.
+Authorised contractors installed the device in the electric panel.
 Photos of this action & result of the activity are uploaded in this folder.